Byetta and Pancreatic Cancer

 The FDA said it was not yet drawing any conclusions about a link between these medications and pancreatic cancer, but wanted others to know it was reviewing the work by the scientists.
 The agency said it intended to conduct further studies about the possible toxicity to the pancreas by these types of drugs.

 It is known that Byetta can cause pancreatitis in some diabetic patients, a condition that may be severe and sometimes lead to death.
 Some believe that pancreatitis may be a precursor to pancreatic cancer in some patients.
+Our attorneys are currently investigating potential Byetta Cancer Lawsuits to help patients who have suffered.

 Pancreatic cancer is among the deadliest human cancers.
 It is the fourth leading cause of cancer-related death in men and women in the U.S. The National Cancer Institute estimates that 45,220 people will be diagnosed with pancreatic cancer in 2013 and the disease will cause 38,460 deaths.